-- A Diverted Profits Tax (DPT) that will be imposed at a penalty rate of 40% in circumstances where the amount of Australian tax paid is reduced by diverting profits offshore through contrived related-party arrangements.
-The DPT is extremely broad (for example, both financing and non-financing arrangements are in scope) and will apply with respect to tax benefits arising in income years starting on or after 1 July 2017.
+- A Diverted Profits Tax (DPT) that is imposed at a penalty rate of 40% in circumstances where the amount of Australian tax paid is reduced by diverting profits offshore through contrived related-party arrangements.
+The DPT is extremely broad (for example, both financing and non-financing arrangements are in scope) and applies with respect to tax benefits arising in income years starting on or after 1 July 2017.

 - Significantly increased penalties (as great as AUD 525,000) that can be applied for failing to lodge a tax return (or other tax-related document) on time (applicable to documents required to be lodged on or after 1 July 2017).

 - Doubling of penalties that can be applied for making a false or misleading statement (applicable to statements made from 1 July 2017).